HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/encryption.md

 ## Example of how to create and set up Domino REST API on multiple Domino servers to use the same JWT keys

-- Login into the Management console (Port 8889).
+- Log in to the Management console (Port 8889).
-- Type a name you want to call this certificate into the "Certificate Name".
-No spaces or special characters.
+- Type a name you want to call this certificate into the **Certificate Name**.
+There should be no spaces or special characters.

     - for example: MultiDomain

-- Click "Create IdP certificate".
+- Click **Create IdP Certificate**.
-- Domino REST API generates 4 files in this server's [Notesdata]/keepconfig.d directory:
+- Domino REST API generates 4 files in this server's `[notesdata]/keepconfig.d` directory:

     - MultiDomain.cert.pem
     - MultiDomain.json
     - MultiDomain.private.key.pem
     - MultiDomain.public.key.pem

-- Copy these 4 files to your other Domino servers into the [notesdata]/keepconfig.d directory.
+- Copy these 4 files to your other Domino servers into the `[notesdata]/keepconfig.d` directory.
-- Restart Domino REST API on all servers with this new configuration and you are they will now share the same JWT keys.
+- Restart Domino REST API on all servers with this new configuration and they will now share the same JWT keys.